slideflow/slideflow/docs/_sources/stylegan.rst.txt

 Interactive visualization
 -------------------------

-Workbench can be used to interactively visualize GAN-generated images (see :ref:`workbench`).
+Slideflow Studio can be used to interactively visualize GAN-generated images (see :ref:`studio`).
 Images can be directly exported from this interface.
 This tool also enables you to visualize real-time predictions for GAN generated images when as inputs to a trained classifier.

 For more examples of using Slideflow to work with GAN-generated images, see `our GitHub repository <https://github.com/jamesdolezal/synthetic-histology>`_ for code accompanying the previously referenced manuscript.